rust-lang/book/nostarch/frontmatter.md

 write programs.
 The Rust compiler’s checks ensure stability through feature additions and refactoring.
 This is in contrast to the brittle legacy code in languages without these checks, which developers are often afraid to modify.
-By striving for zero-cost abstractions, higher-level features that compile to lower-level code as fast as code written manually, Rust endeavors to make safe code be fast code as well.
+By striving for zero-cost abstractions—higher-level features that compile to lower-level code as fast as code written manually—Rust endeavors to make safe code be fast code as well.

 The Rust language hopes to support many other users as well; those mentioned here are merely some of the biggest stakeholders.
 Overall, Rust’s greatest ambition is to eliminate the trade-offs that programmers have accepted for decades by providing safety *and* productivity, speed *and* ergonomics.
-Give Rust a try and see if its choices work for you.
+Give Rust a try, and see if its choices work for you.

 ## Who This Book Is For

-This book assumes that you’ve written code in another programming language, but doesn’t make any assumptions about which one.
+This book assumes that you’ve written code in another programming language, but it doesn’t make any assumptions about which one.
 We’ve tried to make the material broadly accessible to those from a wide variety of programming backgrounds.
 We don’t spend a lot of time talking about what programming *is* or how to think about it.
 If you’re entirely new to programming, you would be better served by reading a book that specifically provides an introduction to programming.

 ## How to Use This Book